dQw4w9WgXcQ/osrs-pathfinder/README.md

 Distances from the start/end tile to all links in the start/end component need to be calculated for each request.
 Thankfully, these distances can be cached as they don't take up much space.
 Finding distances to all links in a component is O(N), but N can be in the millions.
 Still, this isn't a performance issue for valid paths.

-Tile paths can also be cached, but they take up more space, so an LRU/LFU cache should be used (probably Guava's).
+Tile paths could also be cached, but they take up more space, so an LRU/LFU cache should be used (probably Guava's).
 This is TODO.

 ## Types of Links